felt/geo_postgis/README.md

   end
 end

-#Geometry or Geography columns can be created in migrations too
+# Geometry or Geography columns can also be created in migrations
 defmodule Repo.Migrations.Init do
   use Ecto.Migration